muflone/django-remotes/docs/server-sample.md

 **WARNING**: If you had set the previous command timeout to 10 or lower seconds the command will fail for a timeout, as it cannot be completed in the maximum allowed time.
-As a result, the command will not be completed and it  will be tried again during the next check.
+As a result, the command will not be completed, and it will be tried again during the next check.
 Always avoid to set commands that cannot be completed in the allowed time as the process may continue to try to process the same command forever, until it will be completed.